 Container objects store other objects in the Active Directory.
 The organizational unit (OU) is a good example of a container object.
 Leaf objects, also called terminal objects, on the other hand, cannot store other objects.
 An example of a leaf object is a printer.

-An object class is a component of Active Directory schema which defines the “type” for an object or in other words it defines the set of mandatory and optional attributes an object can have.
+An object class is a component of the Active Directory schema that defines the “type” for an object or in other words it defines the set of mandatory and optional attributes an object can have.

-This class is a mere template used to derive a new object, the new class can be of any object class type.
-One abstract class can be a subclass of another abstract class only.
+This class is a mere template that is used to derive a new object.
+The derived class can be of any object class type.
+One abstract class can be a subclass of another abstract class.

-Structural: The objects of the structural class are usually those that form the logical framework of AD.
-It can be a subclass of abstract or structural class.
+The objects of the structural class are usually those that form the logical framework of AD.
+Structural classes can be a subclass of an abstract or structural class.

 An auxiliary class is used to store sets of attributes that other classes can inherit.
 It is primarily a grouping mechanism.
 Auxiliary classes can be a subclass of an abstract or auxiliary class.

 The objectClass property does not include Statically Linked Auxiliary Classes in the list.
 The system sets the objectClass value when the object instance is created and it cannot be changed.
 Prior to Windows Server 2008, the objectClass attribute is not indexed.
 This is because it has multiple values and is highly non-unique; that is, every instance of the objectClass attribute includes the top class.
 This means an index would be very large and ineffective.
 To locate objects of a given class, use the objectCategory attribute, which is single-valued and indexed.